openmhz/trunk-server/README.md

 - api
 - account
 - admin
+- www

-After doing this, you should have the following domains: `api.domain.com`, `account.domain.com`,  `admin.domain.com`
+After doing this, you should have the following domains: `api.domain.com`, `account.domain.com`,  `admin.domain.com`, `www.domain.com`

 ### S3 Storage
 Currently, both **test** and **prod** expect to use S3-based storage instead of local storage.
 Switching to use local storage would be relatively easy - but for the sake of testing, let's just say use something S3-compatible.
 Make sure that ~/.aws/credentials has the credentials you'd like to use with your S3-compatible storage provider..
 IE: